Defi-Oracle-Tooling/aks-deployment/Technical_Master_Plan/system_design/master_configurator_design.md

 ## 1. System Overview

-The Master Configurator serves as the central integration point for all configuration tools in the AKS-Deployment-1 repository.
+The Master Configurator serves as the central integration point for all configuration tools in the ABCDEfGHIJKL repository.
 It provides a unified interface and orchestrates the workflow across the specialized configurators (Blockchain, Cloud Provider, GitHub, Industry Clouds) to create comprehensive deployment configurations.

 ## 2. Architecture